SreeKarthika123/feedback_dashboard/README.md

   - Timeline of all received feedback
   - Acknowledge feedback option
   - Request status (pending/approved)
+**Bonus Features Added:**
+- After Acknowledgement The employee can comment on feedback
+- Employees Can Request Feedback
+- Notification In App for both Roles
+- Export FeedBack As PDF

   **How TO Run:**
   Backend: python -m uvicorn main:app --reload